AP sources: EPA chief spent millions on security and travel

 Pruitt was accompanied by nine aides and a security detail during a trip to Italy in June that cost more than $120,000.
 He visited the U.S. Embassy in Rome and took a private tour of the Vatican before briefly attending a meeting of G-7 environmental ministers in Bologna.

-The EPA spent nearly $9,000 last year on increased counter-surveillance precautions for Pruitt, including a private contractor who swept his office for hidden listening devices and sophisticated biometric locks for the doors.
+The EPA spent nearly $9,000 last year on increased counter-surveillance precautions for Pruitt, including hiring a private contractor to sweep his office for hidden listening devices and installing sophisticated biometric locks for the doors.
 The payment for the bug sweep went to a vice president at Perrotta’s security company.

 The EPA official who spoke to AP said Perrotta also arranged the installation of a $43,000 soundproof phone booth for Pruitt’s office.

-At least five EPA officials were placed on leave, reassigned or demoted after pushing back against spending requests such as a $100,000-a-month private jet membership, a bulletproof vehicle and $70,000 for furniture such as a bulletproof desk for the armed security officer always stationed inside the administrator’s office suite when he is in the building.
+At least five EPA officials were placed on leave, reassigned or demoted after pushing back against spending requests such as a $100,000-a-month private jet membership, a bulletproof vehicle and $70,000 for furniture such as a bulletproof desk for the armed security officer always stationed inside the administrator’s office suite.

 Those purchases were not approved.
 But Pruitt got an ornate refurbished desk comparable in grandeur to the one in the Oval Office.